From NKAA, Notable Kentucky African Americans Database (main entry)

-Lampton, Edward Wilkinson(born: 1857 - died: 1910) E. W. Lampton was a leader in the AME Church and the community, he was bishop of the AME Church in Greenville, MS. He was born in Hopkinsville, KY, the son of Albert R. [or Frank] Lampton, and the grandson of Anna and Rev. Edward "Ned" Jones.
+Lampton, Edward Wilkinson(born: 1857 - died: 1910) E. W. Lampton was a leader in the AME Church and the community of Greenville, MS; he served as bishop of the AME Church there.
+He was born in Hopkinsville, KY, the son of Albert R. [or Frank] Lampton and the grandson of Anna and Rev. Edward "Ned" Jones.
 He grew up in Bowling Green, KY, where he first attended school.
-Lampton earned his D.D. at Shorter College and his LL.D. at Alcorn State College [now Alcorn State University].
-He was elected bishop on May 20, 1908 in Norfolk, VA and assigned to the 8th Epicopal District.
+Lampton earned his D.D. at Shorter College in North Little Rock, Arkansas and his LL.D. at Alcorn State College [now Alcorn State University].
+He was elected bishop on May 20, 1908, in Norfolk, VA and assigned to the 8th Epicopal District.

-For more see the Bishop Edward Wilkinson Lampton entry and picture in Centennial Encyclopaedia of the African Methodist Episcopal Church... by R. R. Wright [available online at Documenting the American South]; "Would be called Miss," Waterloo Semi Weekly Courier, 06/15/1909, p.
-6.; "Bishop Lampton's denial," Baltimore Afro-American, 07/10/1909, p.
-7; "Bishop Lampton's troubles adjusted," Baltimore Afro-American, 07/10/1909, p.
-1; "Another phase of Lampton affair," Baltimore Afro-American, 07/17/1909, p.
-1; "Daughters of late Bishop Lampton are doing well," Baltimore Afro-American, 07/22/1911, p.
+For more see the Bishop Edward Wilkinson Lampton entry and picture in Centennial Encyclopaedia of the African Methodist Episcopal Church..., by R. R. Wright [available online at Documenting the American South]; "Would be called Miss," Waterloo Semi Weekly Courier, 06/15/1909, p.
+6.; "Bishop Lampton's denial," Baltimore Afro-American, 7/10/1909, p.
+7; "Bishop Lampton's troubles adjusted," Baltimore Afro-American, 7/10/1909, p.
+1; "Another phase of Lampton affair," Baltimore Afro-American, 7/17/1909, p.
+1; and "Daughters of late Bishop Lampton are doing well," Baltimore Afro-American, 7/22/1911, p.
 1.